midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 - balancing existing transaction, that is - creating a transaction containing a counter-offer, which after merging results in a transaction reporting only DUST imbalances needed to cover fees
 - initiating a swap - creating a transaction (usually containing some inputs of token A and some outputs of token B), which is purposefully not balanced, to let another party balance such transaction and in that way - exchange tokens

-Technically, building a transaction by wallet means:
+Technically, building a transaction by wallet involves:
 1. Creating inputs
 2. Creating outputs
+3. Creating transients
-3. Combining inputs and outputs into an offer
+4. Combining inputs and outputs into an offer
+5. Replacing output with a transient in an offer
-4. Creating a transaction with the offer
+6. Creating a transaction with the offer
-5. Merging with other transaction
+7. Merging with other transaction

 ### Building an input